Xilinx/Vitis-Tutorials/AI_Engine_Development/AI_Engine_Development.rst

    * - :doc:`AI Engine Performance and Deadlock Analysis Tutorial <./Feature_Tutorials/13-aie-performance-analysis/README>`
      - This tutorial introduces you to performance analysis and optimization methods, and shows you how synchronization works in graph execution.
 It also demonstrates the analysis of a hang issue using an example.

+   * - :doc:`Implementing an IIR Filter on the AI Engine <./Feature_Tutorials/14-implementing-iir-filter/README>`
+     - This multi-part tutorial describes how to implement an `infinite impulse response (IIR) filter <https://en.wikipedia.org/wiki/Infinite_impulse_response>`_ on the AI Engine.